avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authorization of jenkins.md

-After successful installation, go to Manage Jenkins > Confiure Global Security, and scroll down to the Authorization section and select the Role-Based Strategy option, see the below screenshot.
+**After successful installation, go to Manage Jenkins > Confiure Global Security, and scroll down to the Authorization section and select the Role-Based Strategy option, see the below screenshot**

 ![Screenshot from 2024-02-11 20-50-05](https://github.com/avengers-p7/Documentation/assets/156644891/4c881dcf-d5fe-4fb9-892f-658e9749a5b9)

-Manage and Assign Roles
+# Manage and Assign Roles

-Go to Manage Jenkins and scroll down to the last section named Uncategorized and click on Manage and Assign Roles > Manage Roles
+**Go to Manage Jenkins and scroll down to the last section named Uncategorized and click on Manage and Assign Roles > Manage Roles**

 ![Screenshot from 2024-02-11 20-53-40](https://github.com/avengers-p7/Documentation/assets/156644891/67ddc91d-4fbc-43f2-b206-ed988fd4c5c7)

-Manage Roles
+**Manage Roles**

-Under the Manage Roles page we see two sections, one is Global roles and the other is Item roles, let’s start with Global roles;
+**Under the Manage Roles page we see two sections, one is Global roles and the other is Item roles, let’s start with Global roles**

-Global roles:
+**Global roles**

-Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box and click on Install without restart button, as shown in screen shot.
+**Go to Manage Jenkins > Manage Plugins > Available and search for “Role-based Authorization Strategy”, check the box and click on Install without restart button, as shown in the screenshot**

-Under the Global roles section add a role with the name Employee and assign Read access inside the overall category, as shown in the screenshot below;
+**Under the Global roles section add a role with the name Employee and assign Read access inside the overall category, as shown in the screenshot below**

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/8e30bac5-35e5-4302-9a2e-b6b303458bf4)

-Item roles:
+**Item roles**

-Under the Item roles section add a role and a pattern to the role, for the role to add provide any role that is understandable with the porject in my case I have created Test_DEVs and for pattern provide the RE of the projects to be authorized to this user, as shown in the below screenshot;
+**Under the Item roles section add a role and a pattern to the role, for the role to add provide any role that is understandable with the project in my case I have created Test_DEVs and for the pattern provide the RE of the project to be authorized to this user, as shown in the below screenshot**

 ![image](https://github.com/avengers-p7/Documentation/assets/156644891/ec17afa1-3ee2-4882-aa61-308bf4983629)